chrispwolf/night-tripper-platen/content/chapters/Rules for Play/core.md

 Sometimes successful throws can have additional effects, measured in Impact.
 A throw has an Impact equal to the total result minus 7.
 Impact is used chiefly for damage in combat, but can also be used to represent complex, time-consuming tasks.
 For example, if a character is attempting to hack into a database during a tense combat situation, the referee might require them to accrue a total of 3 cumulative Impact, rolling once each skirmish round.

 ## Physical Characteristics & Skills
-PCs have two physical characteristics.
+PCs have two physical Characteristics.
 Strength is power and endurance.
 Agility is quickness and coordination.

 PCs also have skill in specific areas of expertise.
 A rank of 1 in a skill is baseline professional knowledge.
 A rank of 3 is a career's worth of expertise.
 Ranks of 4 or higher are exceptional.